awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 ## AWS KMS condition keys<a name="conditions-kms"></a>

-AWS KMS provides an additional set of predefined condition keys that you can use in key policies and IAM policies\.
+AWS KMS provides a set of condition keys that you can use in key policies and IAM policies\.
 These condition keys are specific to AWS KMS\.
-For example, you can use the `kms:EncryptionContext:context-key` condition key to require a particular [encryption context](concepts.md#encrypt_context) when controlling access to a symmetric KMS key\.
+For example, you can use the `kms:EncryptionContext:context-key` condition key to require a particular [encryption context](concepts.md#encrypt_context) when controlling access to a symmetric encryption KMS key\.

 **Conditions for an API operation request**